kadena-community/spirekey/docs/KIP-0030/guides/capability-translations.md

 ```

 #### Acceptor Capabilities

+The `acceptor` capabilities asks the user for consent to accept something to
+come in their possession.
+Think of a user making an order and confirming the
+product that they will receive.

 You can also define an `acceptor` capability.
 For example when minting a NFT, we
 could ask the user to sign for accepting this NFT.
 The wallet can display this